 Are you happy at work?
+Do you get recognition at work?
 The search for greater happiness at work is really taking off, which is a good thing.
 Studies have shown that those who are happy and healthy at work are up to 12% more productive and are more likely to stay at their current job.

 Seeing that we spend so much of our time, up to one third of our lives at this place we call work, it makes sense to ensure that some of this time provides us with meaning and joy.
 OK maybe joy is too strong a positive – feeling content, confident and happy will do.